radekg/hibp/README.md

     migrate --dsn=postgres://hibp:hibp@postgres:5432/hibp?sslmode=disable
 ```

+This command should exit without any output.
+No output means it executed okay.

 ### Import the data

-This will take some time, there are over 613 million lines in the file.
+This will take some time, there are over 613 million lines in the V7 file.
 Here, I'm using the `/tmp/pwned-passwords-sha1-ordered-by-count-v7.txt` file on the host and `/tmp/pwned-passwords-sha1-ordered-by-count-v7.txt` in the container:

 ```sh
 docker run --rm \